excentrik/lootcouncil-lite/README.md

 - /ltc add (name) (itemlink) - Manually add player with (name) and item (itemlink) to the consideration
 - /ltc config - Shows the options panel
 - /ltc test - Open the test frame
+- /ltc channel channel_name - Changes the default communication channel (use default to revert to OFFICER channel)

 Usage:
 1) All officers make sure to set the correct minimum rank by typing /ltc rank and using the window.